nickpoison/nickpoison.github.io/tsgraph.md

 ![](figs/ggblood.png)

 We're not done.
 At least we got the plot after some work and warnings.
 But notice that the vertical axes have to have a common name.
-If you want individual labels (e.g., WBC is measured in 10<sup>3</sup>/&mu;L) then you're in a load of &#128169;&#128169;&#128169;  ... we guess that's not in the grammar of graphics, too.).
+If you want individual labels (e.g., WBC is measured in 10<sup>3</sup>/&mu;L) then you're in a load of &#128169;&#128169;&#128169;  ... we guess that's not in the grammar of graphics too.).
 Anyway, we found this a long time ago if you want to force the matter: [how to plot differently scaled multiple time series with ggplot2](https://gist.github.com/tomhopper/faa24797bb44addeba79).